 Tradition is a driving force in the ballooning community.
 It also runs in the family.
-This happened to me too.
+It happened to me too.
 My father was writing his thesis when balloons came to his life.
-And it was a disturbing experience at first – he was awakened by a sound.
-It was a sound of a hot air balloon.
-He decided to go check the thing himself.
+And it was a disturbing experience at first – a sound awakened him.
+It was the sound of a hot air balloon.
+He decided to check the thing himself.
 He tried it, and he liked it.

 Simona: Laurynas dad’s story is just crazy.
 For starters, he met some American pilots here in Lithuania.
 The deal was made – they offered him a spare balloon as a present.
 It’s just that the balloon was in the USA.
 It wasn’t that easy, neither cheap to go to the States back then.
 But somehow, he managed to bring his present to Lithuania.

-Laurynas: Everybody started from scratch back in the ‘90s, it is much easier now.
+Laurynas: Everybody started from scratch back in the ‘90s; it is much easier now.
 Ballooning is one of the cheapest ways for those who want to fly.
 If you are interested in ballooning, you can easily find a school or a club.
-And there are also some people who come to ballooning with no background.
+And some people come to ballooning with no background.

-Simona: Also, there are those who are friends with pilots.
-They become team members and later on they decide to try flying themselves.
+Simona: Also, some are friends with pilots.
+They become team members, and later on, they decide to try flying themselves.

 Would ballooning be possible with no team?

 Laurynas: Team is very important.
 You can’t take off or pack the balloon alone, so you need a team.
-And you want these people to be nice.
-When I go to contest, I try to form a team of people who are close and fun to be with.
+And you want these people to be kind.
+When I go to contest, I try to form a group of people who are close and fun to be with.
 While in competition, you spend a lot of time together, so you want this time to be pleasant.
-Trust is also very important because there are dozens of tasks, that need to be done with precision and not with conflict or bad emotions.
+Trust is also critical because there are dozens of tasks that need to be done with precision and not with conflict or bad emotions.